jasbirasingh/about-me/README.md

 ## Work Experience
 **Solutions Design Engineer @ Amazon Robotics (_May 2022 – August 2023_)**
-- Responsible for designing, analyzing, and optimizing Robotic Sortatation Solutions for the Amazon Fulfillment Network in North America (US and Canada) and Europe.
+- Responsible for designing, analyzing, and optimizing Robotic Sortation Solutions for the Amazon Fulfillment Network in North America (US and Canada) and Europe.

 **Technical Process Engineer @ GlaxoSmithKline (_June 2020 – Dec 2020_)**
-- Lead and suppored technical projects focused on improving the manufacturing site's preparedness, reliability, and costs.Lead and worked in technical projects focused on improving the manufacturing site's preparedness, reliability, and costs.
+- Lead and supported technical projects focused on improving the manufacturing site's preparedness, reliability, and costs.
+Lead and worked in technical projects focused on improving the manufacturing site's preparedness, reliability, and costs.

 **Process & Quality Engineering Future Leader GMS @ GlaxoSmithKline (_May 2017 – May 2020_)**
 - Lead and supported projects focused on improving the manufacturing site's door-to-door supply chain operations and costs.

 ## Projects

-The following projects were developed during my MS in Industrial Engeneering at Gerogia Institute of Techonology.
+The following projects were developed during my MS in Industrial Engineering at Georgia Institute of Technology.

-**Customer Suscription Cancellation Preditiability**
+**Customer Subscription Cancellation Predictability**

-Developed, compared and analyzed the performance of three supervised learning models (linear regression, logistic regression, and decision tree) to predict customer suscription cancellations of a Telecommunicatiosn Company.
+Developed, compared and analyzed the performance of three supervised learning models (linear regression, logistic regression, and decision tree) to predict customer subscription cancellations of a Telecommunications Company.
 Data is publicly available at Kaggle.

 **The African Tanker Problem**

-Developed a Descrete Simulation Model with Arena Simulation Software that was able to accurately represent the problem from Law (2015).
+Developed a Discrete Simulation Model with Arena Simulation Software that was able to accurately represent the problem from Law (2015).
 This problem describes the operations from a port in Africa which loads different types of tankers with oil.
 Ran additional simulations to suggest improvements to the port operations.

 **Inbound/ Outbound Truck Operations Modelling and Improvement**

-Developed This project is concerned with the simulation of truck activities in a high-throughput warehouse facility.
-The goal is to improve performance metrics such as the amount of time a truck is in the facility
+Developed a Discrete Simulation Model of the inbound/ outbound truck operations in a high-throughput warehouse facility.
+Three models with different number of resources and process paths were developed to evaluate which provided the highest operational throughput.
+Performed a one-way ANOVA analysis to determine if the models were significantly different.